Page TitleHere is a basic page layout with no sidebar

 Moshe’s clown teacher, Richard Pochinko, often said that workshops are simply opportunities to be in the clown zone.
 Indeed, the workshops main goals are to be actively clowning: being, exploring, enjoying, opening, expanding, deepening, embodying.
 Improvisational work in solo, duos, trios are essential vehicles in mapping out and developing the individual’s clown worlds.
 Moments are embodied and expanded using poetic aspects of Butoh dance.
 Formal stage/audience presentations occur, as well as spontaneous performance moments.

-This workshop is often offered as a training for health care clown organizations.
+This workshop is offered as a training for health care clown organizations.
+Moshe has worked with many organizations over the years….

 “What sheer delight it was to study with you…inspiration tickling my daily experience this week…”